fuinorg/event-store-commons/jpa/README.md

 ####Event entity
 Table name is the same as the stream identifier plus '_EVENTS' and uses an 'underscore' for replacing camel case parts.
-Class name is the same as the stream identifier plus 'Event' (Not there is no 's' at the end!).
+Class name is the same as the stream identifier plus 'Event' (Note that there is no 's' at the end!).
 ```java
 @Table(name = "YOUR_SELECTED_NAME_EVENTS")
 @Entity